What is a Primary Refresh Token?

 - A PRT is only issued and renewed during native app authentication.
-A PRT is not renewed or issued during a browser session.
+A PRT isn't renewed or issued during a browser session.

 How is the PRT protected?

 A PRT is protected by binding it to the device the user has signed in to.
-Azure AD and Windows 10 or newer enable PRT protection through the following methods:
+Microsoft Entra ID and Windows 10 or newer enable PRT protection through the following methods:

 - During first sign in: During first sign in, a PRT is issued by signing requests using the device key cryptographically generated during device registration.
 On a device with a valid and functioning TPM, the device key is secured by the TPM preventing any malicious access.
-A PRT is not issued if the corresponding device key signature cannot be validated.
+A PRT isn't issued if the corresponding device key signature can't be validated.

-- During token requests and renewal: When a PRT is issued, Azure AD also issues an encrypted session key to the device.
-It is encrypted with the public transport key (tkpub) generated and sent to Azure AD as part of device registration.
+- During token requests and renewal: When a PRT is issued, Microsoft Entra ID also issues an encrypted session key to the device.
+It's encrypted with the public transport key (tkpub) generated and sent to Microsoft Entra ID as part of device registration.
 This session key can only be decrypted by the private transport key (tkpriv) secured by the TPM.
-The session key is the Proof-of-Possession (POP) key for any requests sent to Azure AD.
+The session key is the Proof-of-Possession (POP) key for any requests sent to Microsoft Entra ID.
 The session key is also protected by the TPM and no other OS component can access it.
-Token requests or PRT renewal requests are securely signed by this session key through the TPM and hence, cannot be tampered with.
-Azure AD will invalidate any requests from the device that are not signed by the corresponding session key.
+Token requests or PRT renewal requests are securely signed by this session key through the TPM and hence, can't be tampered with.
+Microsoft Entra invalidates any requests from the device that aren't signed by the corresponding session key.

 By securing these keys with the TPM, we enhance the security for PRT from malicious actors trying to steal the keys or replay the PRT.
-So, using a TPM greatly enhances the security of Azure AD Joined, Hybrid Azure AD joined, and Azure AD registered devices against credential theft.
-For performance and reliability, TPM 2.0 is the recommended version for all Azure AD device registration scenarios on Windows 10 or newer.
-Starting with the Windows 10, 1903 update, Azure AD does not use TPM 1.2 for any of the above keys due to reliability issues.
+So, using a TPM greatly enhances the security of Microsoft Entra joined, Microsoft Entra hybrid joined, and Microsoft Entra registered devices against credential theft.
+For performance and reliability, TPM 2.0 is the recommended version for all Microsoft Entra device registration scenarios on Windows 10 or newer.
+Starting with the Windows 10, 1903 update, Microsoft Entra ID doesn't use TPM 1.2 for any of the above keys due to reliability issues.

 How are app tokens and browser cookies protected?

-App tokens: When an app requests token through WAM, Azure AD issues a refresh token and an access token.
+App tokens: When an app requests token through WAM, Microsoft Entra ID issues a refresh token and an access token.
 However, WAM only returns the access token to the app and secures the refresh token in its cache by encrypting it with the user’s data protection application programming interface (DPAPI) key.
 WAM securely uses the refresh token by signing requests with the session key to issue further access tokens.
-The DPAPI key is secured by an Azure AD based symmetric key in Azure AD itself.
-When the device needs to decrypt the user profile with the DPAPI key, Azure AD provides the DPAPI key encrypted by the session key, which CloudAP plugin requests TPM to decrypt.
+The DPAPI key is secured by a Microsoft Entra ID based symmetric key in Microsoft Entra itself.
+When the device needs to decrypt the user profile with the DPAPI key, Microsoft Entra ID provides the DPAPI key encrypted by the session key, which CloudAP plugin requests TPM to decrypt.
 This functionality ensures consistency in securing refresh tokens and avoids applications implementing their own protection mechanisms.

-Browser cookies: In Windows 10 or newer, Azure AD supports browser SSO in Internet Explorer and Microsoft Edge natively, in Google Chrome via the Windows 10 accounts extension and in Mozilla Firefox v91+ via a browser setting.
+Browser cookies: In Windows 10 or newer, Microsoft Entra ID supports browser SSO in Internet Explorer and Microsoft Edge natively, in Google Chrome via the Windows 10 accounts extension and in Mozilla Firefox v91+ via a browser setting.
 The security is built not only to protect the cookies but also the endpoints to which the cookies are sent.
 Browser cookies are protected the same way a PRT is, by utilizing the session key to sign and protect the cookies.

 When a user initiates a browser interaction, the browser (or extension) invokes a COM native client host.
 The native client host ensures that the page is from one of the allowed domains.
 The browser could send other parameters to the native client host, including a nonce, however the native client host guarantees validation of the hostname.
 The native client host requests a PRT-cookie from CloudAP plugin, which creates and signs it with the TPM-protected session key.
-As the PRT-cookie is signed by the session key, it is very difficult to tamper with.
-This PRT-cookie is included in the request header for Azure AD to validate the device it is originating from.
+As the PRT-cookie is signed by the session key, it's difficult to tamper with.
+This PRT-cookie is included in the request header for Microsoft Entra ID to validate the device it's originating from.
 If using the Chrome browser, only the extension explicitly defined in the native client host’s manifest can invoke it preventing arbitrary extensions from making these requests.
-Once Azure AD validates the PRT cookie, it issues a session cookie to the browser.
+Once Microsoft Entra ID validates the PRT cookie, it issues a session cookie to the browser.
 This session cookie also contains the same session key issued with a PRT.
 During subsequent requests, the session key is validated effectively binding the cookie to the device and preventing replays from elsewhere.